mehulagg/gitlab_test/doc/administration/pages/index.md

     ```

 1. Copy the `/etc/gitlab/gitlab-secrets.json` file from the `main GitLab server` to the `Pages server`.

-    DANGER: **Danger:**
-    Do not edit or replace the `gitlab-secrets.json` file on the `main GitLab server` or you might experience permanent data loss.
-This file contains secrets that control database encryption.
-It is safe to copy this file to the `Pages server`, be certain that you have followed the preceding steps to create a backup copy as a precaution.

 1. Disable Pages on the `main GitLab server` by setting the following in the `/etc/gitlab/gitlab.rb` file: